24 Feb 7 Benefits of Prenuptial Agreements for Engaged Couples in Florida

 And prenuptial agreements can help govern a lot more than marital loyalty.
 Prenups often specify how couples should handle major financial decisions.
 Want to make sure that your spouse doesn’t buy a car or house without discussing the purchase?
 Sign a prenup.
 Otherwise, you may find yourself responsible for major purchases and the debt that they come with if separation does occur.

 Don’t worry, prenuptial agreements typically can’t govern small personal matters within a marriage.
 Who takes out the trash, who mows the lawn, and how often each partner exercises isn’t something that any lawyer worth their salt will suggest that you include in a prenuptial agreement.
-Instead, prenups only address the bigger picture issues that can come up in a marriage, and can make sure that expectations are clearly set.
+Instead, prenups only address the bigger picture issues that can come up in a marriage and can make sure that expectations are clearly set.

 6. They Are Easier Than Relying on State Law or a Judge

 Many people who choose not to negotiate a prenup do so without a very good knowledge of what the alternative is.
 If you are divorced without a prenup, the separation of your assets will be governed largely by state law, which doesn’t do a very good job of taking into account things like personal attachment to property or your wishes for providing for children from a previous marriage.
 Additionally, without a prenup, the judge who oversees your divorce court will have a lot less to work off of, and will likely make decisions that you aren’t happy with.
 While negotiating a prenuptial agreement can be stressful, it is a lot easier than leaving your fate up to complicated state laws and a judge’s discretion.
-If you’d like some advice on how that could possibly work in Minnesota so you can work towards an amicable divorce consider consulting someone similar to KM Family Law.

 7. They Can Save You Time and Money

-Prenuptial agreements don’t happen by themselves, and it is pretty time consuming to put together a legally adequate one without the guidance of a family law attorney.
+Prenuptial agreements don’t happen by themselves, and it is pretty time-consuming to put together a legally adequate one without the guidance of a family law attorney.
 Rather, the investment of your energy should be in the discussing of details in order to come out with something that you are both comfortable with.
 Ultimately, in the case of a divorce, you will save a lot of time, money, and energy by having a prenup to turn to.
 You will be paying for a lawyer during your divorce whether you have a prenup or not, but if you don’t have a prenuptial agreement’s benefits in your corner, you will be starting from scratch.
-And you can bet that things will be a lot harder to work out under the high pressure atmosphere that comes with separation, which means spending more time and more money on lawyers.
+And you can bet that things will be a lot harder to work out under the high-pressure atmosphere that comes with separation, which means spending more time and more money on lawyers.

 The Bottom Line:

 There is a widely held belief that prenups are negative and pessimistic, and that negotiating and signing one means you are already considering your marriage doomed.
-But in reality, they should be thought of as insurance: no one wants to get divorced when they sign a prenup, but not crafting a prenuptial agreement is irresponsible.
+But in reality, they should be thought of like insurance: no one wants to get divorced when they sign a prenup, but not crafting a prenuptial agreement is irresponsible.

-A prenuptial agreement has many benefits, from protecting your business and inheritance to helping set the expectations for a marriage.
+A prenuptial agreement has many benefits, from protecting your business and inheritance to helping set the expectations for marriage.
 And by not negotiating a prenuptial agreement now, you set yourself up to spend a lot more time, money, and effort working things out in the case of a separation.
 If you are considering getting a prenup, think about the seven prenuptial agreement benefits above, separate emotion from the process, and insure your future by signing a prenup today.

 Want to hear more about the benefits of a prenuptial agreement?
 Give us a call at +1.786.309.8588.